nick-zh/docker-kafka-eagle/README.md

 [Eagle for Apache Kafka](https://www.kafka-eagle.org/) for docker
 EFAK is an easy and high-performance Kafka monitoring system.

+## Anouncement :loudspeaker:
+I have created a new [dockerhub repo](https://hub.docker.com/repository/docker/nickzurich/efak) with the new name (EFAK)
+There is no hurry to migrate, i will keep kafka-eagle alive as long as there are image pulls.
+For now both repos will receive the same images / updates.

 ## Supported tags
 You can find the pre-built docker images [on dockerhub](https://hub.docker.com/r/nickzurich/kafka-eagle)
 Supported tags are: